UniversalDependencies/docs/contributing_language_specific.md

 ## dep/index.html

-List of universal dependencies with unused relations crossed out and language-specific subtypes indented below their supertype (see Finnish for an example).
+List of universal dependencies with unused relations crossed out and language-specific subtypes indented below their supertype (see <a href="http://universaldependencies.github.io/docs/fi/dep/index.html">Finnish</a> for an example).
 Each relation is linked to a subpage with a language-specific definition and examples.
 Minimally, this should be a restatement of the universal definition with at least one language-specific example added.